Stranda Municipality: Tourism

 Tourism has long and strong traditions in Stranda.
 The villages of Geiranger and Hellesylt have long been well-known destinations.
 The first cruise ship with tourists from abroad came to Geiranger in 1869.
 Today, Geiranger is the second largest cruise ship port in Norway, visited by 160 cruise ships every summer.
 The Coastal Steamer (Hurtigruten) runs daily round trips Ålesund-Geiranger from April to mid-September.
+Tourists can also take the Geiranger - Hellesylt Ferry.
 Altogether about 700,000 tourists visit Geiranger each summer.

 Royal persons, especially Queen Sonja, have contributed to make the fjord famous all over the world.
 By annual trips, visiting, and even spending the night on these abandoned mountains farms such as Skageflå, and publishing a book about these trips with her own photos that have also been exhibited in New York, among other places.
 Other historic farms include Knivsflå and Me-Åkernes.